tanqinyong/tp/docs/UserGuide.md

 *  `edit 2 n/Monica Chng t/` Edits the name of the 2nd person to be `Monica Chng` and clears all existing tags.
 *  `edit 3 n/Bobby Brown p/` Edits the name of the 3rd person to be `Bobby Brown` and removes the `phone` field.

-### Edits a note to a person : `note`
+### Edit a note of a person : `note`

-Edits a note to an existing person in the address book.
+Edits a note of an existing person in the address book.

 Format: `note INDEX NOTE`